What we will cover:

-Aerial image of UK property relating to the blog post When a Second Mortgage on BTL is Not an Allowable Expense
+- My Guide on When a Second Mortgage on Buy-To-Let is Not an Allowable Expense

 Buy-to-let (B2L) mortgages taken out in an individual’s name are different from those held by a limited company.
 When a property owner has a second charge mortgage released against a buy-to-let property owned through a limited company, the mortgage is tied to the company, not the individual.
 This means the borrower cannot claim the mortgage interest or repayments as a personal expense on their tax return.